Best Endurance Ride Horse Breeds + Exactly What To Look For

 Criollo horse

-The horses were originally from South America, and they have a reputation for being very good at carrying a lot of weight over a long distance.
+The horses originally South American and it has a reputation of being very good at carrying a lot of weight over a long distance.
 Perfect for what we need here!

 They are pretty small horses with an average size of only 14.3 hands (57.2 inches or 145 centimeters) to the withers.
-This is great for going long distances because we want a light horse.
+This is just great for going on distances as we want a pretty light horse.

-On top of that, the Criollo horses do well with high and low temperatures.
-This is also important because you don’t know what weather you will experience over a 100-mile stretch.
-They have been bred from horses that did well in extreme heat and cold weather because these were the conditions in Pampas, where they originate from.
+On top of that, the Criollo horses do really well with high and low temperatures.
+This is important as well because you don’t know what type of weather you will experience over a 100-mile stretch.
+They have been bred from horses that did well in both the extreme heat and cold weather because these were the conditions in Pampas, where they originate from.

-For a Criollo horse to be used for breeding, the horse would have to go 466 miles (750 km).
-It would have to do so in around 75 hours over two weeks.
+In order for a Criollo horse to be used for breeding the horse would have to go the distance of 466 miles (750 km).
+It would have to do so in around 75 hours over a course of two weeks.
 It was not allowed to have any food during these 14 days.

-So, as you can imagine, these are very strong animals with high perseverance!
+So as you can imagine, these are very strong animals with a very high level of perseverance!

 But it doesn’t stop here.

-The horses would also have to carry a load of 245 pounds (110 kilograms) on their backs, and they would only eat the grass on the side of the road during these days.
+The horses would also have to carry a load of 245 pounds (110 kilograms) on their backs and they would only eat the grass of the side of the road during these days.

 Akhal-Teke